Trump must pay 464 million by today. What happens if it doesn't work?

 New York Attorney General Letitia James and her staff could begin the complex legal process to seize Trump's assets today, but they could also decide to wait for an appeals court decision.

 If it wants to target Trump's buildings or businesses, the district attorney must give the sheriff a warrant.
 63 days must pass before the property can be auctioned.
-The fact that the District Attorney's Office notified Judge Engoron of the Westchester County ruling is seen as a signal that he is preparing to seize his Briarcliff Manor golf course and his Seven Springs property (the latter, in particular, is directly involved, along with charges against him).
-Offices at No. 40 Wall Street, in the fraud case).
+The fact that the District Attorney's Office has communicated Westchester County Judge Engoron's ruling is an indication that he is preparing to seize his golf course at Briarcliff Manor and his private property in Seven Springs (the latter, in particular, is directly involved, along with the offices at 40).
+Wall Street, in the fraud case).

 And Mar-a-Lago?